AEADataEditor/replication-template-development/sample-language-report.md

 > [NOTE] IPUMS has a new API system for creating (reproducible) extracts from NHGIS data.
 See [https://developer.ipums.org/docs/get-started/](https://developer.ipums.org/docs/get-started/).
 We strongly encourage you to Construct a valid JSON-formatted request, and provide that JSON file as part of the repository.
 Please feel free to reach out to IPUMS for assistance.

+If using general IPUMS data:

+> [REQUIRED] Please provide your IPUMS data extract.

+> [REQUIRED] Please provide the IPUMS extract specification (the dofiles and DCT files provided with your extract).

 > [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.